cthoyt/cthoyt.github.io/_posts/2025/2025-01-23-clinical-trials-data-modeling.md

 states that there is often a high correlation between the chemical structure and its functional activity.
 Many similar drugs work because they share a privileged substructure.
-For example, the beta-hydroxy lactone appearing in statins enable their HMC-CoA reducatase inhibitor activity, which confers their ability to reduce LDL and risk of cardiovascular disease.
+For example, the beta-hydroxy lactone appearing in statins enable their HMC-CoA reductase inhibitor activity, which confers their ability to reduce LDL and risk of cardiovascular disease.
 Similarly, sulfonamides were a classic substructure used in first-generation antibacterials due to their competitive inhibition of dihydropteroate synthase, a key part of folate